 It is a little settlement, built right in front of the sea and inhabited by the fishermen of the island.

 The reason why it is so popular is its traditional houses.
-These houses are called "syrmata", they have been carved into the rocks and have distinctive colorful doors and balconies.
+These houses are called syrmata, they have been carved into the rocks and stand out for their distinctive colorful doors and balconies.

-Besides the lovely houses that are unique on the island, the village also has amazing sunset views.
+Besides the lovely houses that are unique on the island, the village also offers amazing sunset views.